 While working out in the Foxes lair gym (Claypit walk), I noticed misshapen wandoos with several stems arising from stumps that had been logged decades ago to make fence posts and sheep yards.

 Trees are actually a layer of living tissue around a dead (wood) core.
 Eucalypts are amazingly tough, having evolved to survive in our infertile soils.
-When termites eat the heartwood in a living tree, they release the nutrients that were tied up in the wood for the tree to use, and of course provide hiding places and nest sites for the wildlife.
+When the heartwood in a living tree rots or is eaten by termites, nutrients tied up in the wood are released for the tree to use.
+Resulting holes provide hiding places and nest sites for the wildlife.
 Below are a few examples, but there are many more.